aimeertaylor/Pv3Rs/README.md

 sensitivity analysis to explore the impact of genotyping errors on recrudescence.
 An example will be provided in an upcoming vignette.

+The marker independence assumption is liable to lead to overconfident posterior probabilities when markers are linked.

 ### Computational limits:

 - Pv3Rs scales to 100s of markers but not whole-genome sequence (WGS) data.